The Latest: Chicago police chief won't attend Trump speech

 2:50 p.m.

-Chicago Police Superintendent Eddie Johnson says he will not attend President Donald Trump's planned speech next week at the International Chiefs of Police Conference, which the city is hosting.
+Chicago Police Superintendent Eddie Johnson says he will not attend President Donald Trump's planned speech next week at the International Association of Chiefs of Police conference, which the city is hosting.

 Department spokesman Anthony Guglielmi says Johnson will attend various events at the conference but has no interest in hearing what Trump has to say.